 Wine rated (2015 guide) 15,5/20 (Very good wine)

-Slightly salty, sanguine, refined, complex—this is an elegant Bandol.
+Slightly briny, full-bodied, refined, and complex, this is an elegant Bandol.

 About the estate:

-The Château de Pibarnon is an 18th-century bastide, located 300 meters above sea level in a vast amphitheater facing the sea, on a hill where the old optical telegraph connecting Toulon to Paris once stood.
-From here, you can see the entire vineyard and even the villages of La Cadière and Le Castellet.
-It was this extraordinary view that made Henri and Catherine de Saint-Victor fall in love with the place nearly 30 years ago.
-The terroir, which is absolutely unique, could constitute an appellation in its own right, as the soil is very special, composed of a high proportion of Triassic limestone, a geological feature to which is added the presence of blue marl, which is also found in the terroirs of Petrus and Château d'Yquem.
-The 45-hectare estate, now skillfully managed by Éric de Saint-Victor, mainly produces red wines from the Mourvèdre grape variety.
+The Château de Pibarnon is an 18th-century country house, situated 300 meters above sea level in a vast amphitheater facing the sea, on a hill where the old optical telegraph line connecting Toulon to Paris once stood.
+From here, one overlooks the entire vineyard and even the villages of La Cadière and Le Castellet.
+It was this extraordinary view that Henri and Catherine de Saint-Victor fell in love with nearly 30 years ago.
+The terroir, absolutely unique, could constitute an appellation in its own right, as the soil is highly distinctive, composed of a high proportion of Triassic limestone—a geological feature complemented by the presence of blue marl found in the terroirs of Petrus and Château d’Yquem.
+The 45-hectare estate, now skillfully managed by Éric de Saint-Victor, primarily produces red wines made from the Mourvèdre grape variety.

 Guide Hachette des vins